open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 Pipelines can have one or more receivers.
-Data from all receivers is pushed to the first processor, which processes the data and then pushes it to the next processor (or a processor may drop the data if it is a “sampling” processor, for example), and so on until the last processor in the pipeline pushes the data to the exporters.
+Data from all receivers is pushed to the first processor, which processes the data and then pushes it to the next processor.
+A processor might also drop the data if it's sampling or filtering.
+This continues until the last processor in the pipeline pushes the data to the exporters.
 Each exporter gets a copy of each data element.
-The last processor uses a `fanoutconsumer` to fan out the data to multiple exporters.
+The last processor uses a `fanoutconsumer` to send the data to multiple exporters.

 The pipeline is constructed during Collector startup based on pipeline definition in the configuration.